close001/Neural-Dependency-Parser/README.md

 - A buffer of words yet to be processed.
 - A list of dependencies predicted by the parser.

 This is very much like a shift-reduce parser.
 Intially, the stack only contains ROOT, the dependencies lists is empty, and the buffer contains all words of the sentence in order.
-At each step, the parser advances by applying a "transition" to the partial parse untial its buffer is empty and the stack is of size 1.
+At each step, the parser advances by applying a "transition" to the partial parse until its buffer is empty and the stack is of size 1.
 The following transitions can be applied:
 - SHIFT: removes the first word from the buffer and pushes it onto the stack
 - LEFT-ARC: marks the second (second most recently added) item on the stack as a dependent of the first item and removes the second item from the stack.
 - RIGHT-ARC: marks the first (most recently added) item on the stack as a dependent of the second item and removes the first item from the stack.